 David was born in Morecambe, and grew up in the northern seaside resort of the 60’s and 70’s, soon to be home to the new Eden Project.
 As the charity’s Finance Administrator, David feels he has found a home in the LDHAS team of staff and volunteers supporting the homeless and vulnerably housed in Lancaster and the surrounding district.
 Although the main purpose of the role is dealing with the charity’s finances and administration, the team share duties and ‘muck in’ to help each other.

-When not at the centre, David’s main passion is music, playing bass guitar in a local band.
-Each year he volunteers as a litter picker at Glastonbury Festival.
+When not at the centre, David’s main passion is music and playing bass guitar in a local band.

 Angela Charnock: Senior Caseworker

 Angela was born and lived in Salford till she moved to the Lancaster area 18 years ago with her family.
 For over 30 years Angela has been involved in supporting vulnerable and/or complex individuals to make meaningful life choices.
 Angela initially started at LDHAS over 10 years ago and having left for a few years came back last year firstly as a Bank worker and then as Senior Caseworker.
 The Senior Caseworker role is varied and includes offering emotional support, liaising with other professionals, advocacy, and advice.

 Angela would call herself passionate about believing everyone should be valued regardless of their background or circumstances.

 Grahame was born in Oldham and worked mainly in the rag trade before coming to Lancaster in 1999, he got involved in the homeless centre as part of a college course he was doing in health and social care, and became a volunteer.
 After a couple of years as a volunteer Grahame gained a lot of experience working on the Christmas Shelter, became a member of staff and has seen a lot of changes over the years, he is pleased to say that during recent times things have got better and the present team is working well together.